 };

-Graduated Scoring
+Graduated scoring

-export const sentiment_gradual = async ({ output, expectedOutput }) => {
+Uselabel field to categorize results:export const sentiment_gradual = async ({ output, expectedOutput }) => {

 if (output === expectedOutput) {